 Animal experiments, for human patients, were first institutionalised in 1847 by a French doctor Claude Bernard, who went on to reject the Theory of Evolution.
 Read more.
 In the 19th century scientists based their actions on creationist beliefs, founded upon reductionist theories, which have today been surpassed by our knowledge of evolutionary biology, complex systems, genetics and complexity science.

 How do we know, today, that animal testing is failing human patients?

-Experts working in the wider scientific community – outside the vested interests of animal-based research – agree that animals are today demonstrated to be failing as predictive models of humans.
+Experts working in the wider scientific community – outside the vested interests of animal-based research – agree that animals are today demonstrated to be entirely failing as predictive models of humans.
 These experts are far too many to name here, but they include:

 Pharmaceutical companies, which acknowledge the failure of animal models in their drug development process, and write about this openly and often in the scientific literature.